UCSBCarpentry/geospatialRUCSBAtlas/README.md

 Landscape
   * extended campus will have maptiles background
   * Bacara(?) or El Capitan to Modoc/State

 #### 7
 Landscape
   * A stripped down version of #1
   * Include a Planet feed.
 (Issue #15)

 ![Overview map](/images/overview_map.jpg "Sketch")

-Here's the beginning of a piece:
+Here's the strip of 3 for across the top:
 ![Triplet zoom in](/images/3-zoom.png "Draft zoom.")